brngates98/SimpleMDM-Prometheus-Exporter/README.md

 # SimpleMDM Prometheus Exporter

-This is a Prometheus exporter for [SimpleMDM](https://simplemdm.com/), allowing you to collect and expose metrics from SimpleMDM for monitoring purposes.
+This is a Prometheus exporter for [SimpleMDM](https://simplemdm.com/), allowing you to collect and expose metrics from SimpleMDM for monitoring purposes...

 ## Features